My name is Amy… I am a sugar and carbohydrate addict.

 Never in a million years did I think that, at 32, I would be shipped off from the UK to South Africa in order to attend the world’s first rehabilitation centre for sugar and carb addiction.
 It was never my intention to become a sugar addict, it just happened.

-I have analysed, over thought, wracked my brains, tried to understand the ‘why’s and ‘how’s of sugar addiction and eating disorders.
+I have analysed, over thought, wracked my brains, tried to understand the ‘why’s and ‘how’s of sugar addiction.
 I have tried to prove – to myself and to others -countless times that I am not a sugar addict.
 I have driven myself insane trying to think my way out of the problem, when, in fact, it is my thinking that is the problem.
 My body and mind have an abnormal reaction to sugar and carbs.
 I cannot solve a puzzle to which there is no solution.
 I now simply acknowledge that I AM a sugar addict.
 I have stopped fighting the addiction.
 I have surrendered.
 Today, I truly accept myself.
 My disease lives in the space in between my ears; it lives in my mind.
 I cannot get out of trouble if I use the same thinking that got me there in the first place.
 Yet I believe everything that my head tells me.
 It’s as if there is a terrorist permanently living in my head who wants me dead.
 There is also a noisy Shitty Committee up there.
 My head is like a faulty radio, ignoring my wishes and relentlessly tuning into Sick FM.

 To those out there thinking that sugar addiction is nonsense: that there’s “no such thing”; that “it’s only sugar”… Stop.
 This thing is truly horrible, dark, depressing, destructive, negative, hopeless, debilitating, humiliating, poisonous and shame-inducing, and it is real.
 I have a whole encyclopaedia of real experience and real evidence to bring to the table and share with you.